This Glasgow-registered Regis 12/6 is one of the nicest "holidaysnaps" of a Regis in daily service.

 An interesting addition from Page 144 is: “Then in 1919 the first Leyland franchise was secured by a small Dublin firm, Ashenhurst and Williams & Co., then located in modest premises in Talbot Place, near Amiens Street.
 (Later it was to move to larger premises in the Bluebell Industrial estate.)
 Ashenhurst and Williams which sold Dublin Corporation its first Leyland fire engine and also provided the Leyland straight-eight tourer in which Michael Collins was travelling when killed in 1922, remaining in business until 1982 when it went into voluntary liquidation.

 It is hoped that more information can be found on this Regis but we are no holding our breath on the matter!
-Thanks to Michael Wylie and acknowledgments to John O’Donovan for the above details.
+Thanks to the late Michael Wylie and acknowledgments to John O’Donovan for the above details.

 1937 Monte Carlo Rally: